The North Shore is Minnesota’s most spectacular landscape.

 Grand Marais is the artsy heart of the North Shore.
 It is a town filled with shops, services, lodging, and restaurants.
 There are special events and activities here throughout the year, but especially during the summer.
 This is a vacation destination in and of itself.

 The food is always good in Grand Marais, with a range of really fine local restaurants.
-My favorite spots include the World’s Best Donuts (the name says it all, so be prepared for a line in any season), My Sister’s Place (the burgers are fabulous, particularly the bison), the Gun Flint Tavern (great northwoods food and more), the Crooked Spoon Cafe (upscale modern cuisine at its finest), the Angry Trout Cafe (fine northwoods dining with plenty of local fish), and the Dockside Fish Market (the source of local fish, with a fish-focused deli and a side of gourmet cooking ingredients).
+My favorite spots include the World’s Best Donuts (the name says it all, so be prepared for a line in any season), My Sister’s Place (the burgers are fabulous, particularly the bison), the Gun Flint Tavern (great northwoods food and more), the Crooked Spoon Cafe (upscale modern cuisine at its finest, now served out of a food truck after losing their cafe in a fire), the Angry Trout Cafe (fine northwoods dining with plenty of local fish), and The Fishermans’ Daughter at the Dockside Fish Market (the source of local fish, with a fish-focused deli and a side of gourmet cooking ingredients).

 There is also plenty of shopping available in Grand Marais.
 It’s a good place to stock up on groceries and other supplies if you are camping, but you can find all sorts of clothing, art, and gifts here as well.
 We are big fans of Sivertson Gallery, a beautiful space filled with art and fine craft by exceptional local and national artists.
 Visitors should also check out the Ben Franklin – it isn’t like any other Ben Franklin (remember those?) you’ve been in and it carries everything a northwoods visitor might need.